yu239-zz/sentence-training/README.md

 Bindings between Scheme and C/C++ code can be found in hmm-wbm.sc, idealib-tracks.sc, and idealib-stuff.sc.

-Inside C/C++ code, the estimation algorithms happen mainly in hmm-control.c (ML) and hmm-likelihood-AD.cpp (DT).
-Other files handle low-level functions.
+Inside C/C++ code, the estimation algorithms reside mainly in hmm-control.c (ML) and hmm-likelihood-AD.cpp (DT).
+Other files contain low-level helper functions.

 Finally, the trained models will be returned by (sentence-training-iterative-multiple), together